Marginal Log-linear Parameters and their Collapsibility for Categorical Data: Introduction

-Wermuth (1987) studied the parametric collapsibility with respect to odds ratio and relative risk, and Guo and Geng (1995) discussed the collapsibility conditions for logistic regression coefficients.
+Wermuth (1987) studied parametric collapsibility with respect to odds ratio and relative risk, and Guo and Geng (1995) discussed collapsibility conditions for logistic regression coefficients.
 Whittemore (1978) obtained some necessary and sufficient conditions for collapsibility and strict collapsibility for a $n$-dimensional table.
 However, due to arbitrary functional representations and the algebraic approach, the results and their proofs are quite involved and non-intuitive.
 Vellaisamy and Vijay (2007) studied collapsibility for a multidimensional contingency table using ordinary log-linear parameters, which have simple closed-form expressions.
-Also, Vellaisamy and Vijay (2009) considered log-linear modelling using conditional structures, while Vellaisamy and Vijay (2010) studied collapsibility of contingency tables based on such conditional log-linear models.
-Our collapsibility results are based on MLL interaction parameters, which can be easily computed from the tables.
-We use the M\"{o}bius inversion technique, which is well-known in combinatorics (Charalambides (2002)).
-It also plays an important role for proving the Hammersley-Clifford theorem (see Lauritzen (1996), p.~36 or Hammersley and Clifford (1971)) in graphical models.
-In this paper, we obtain several results related to collapsibility and strict collapsibility of the more general MLL parameters for modelling categorical data.
+Some related references are Vellaisamy and Vijay (2009), and Vellaisamy and Vijay (2010).
+Note that for a given multidimensional contingency table, ordinary log-linear parameters can be defined only for the full table, while MLL parameters can be defined within any marginal of the table (see Bergsma and Rudas (2002)).
+In this paper, we obtain various results related to collapsibility and strict collapsibility of MLL parameters for such tables, which generalize the ordinary log-linear parameters in the sense described above.